 5 It is notable that in some companies all members of the collegial body may, due to a very small number of minority shareholders, be elected by the votes of the majority shareholder or a few major shareholders.
 But even a member of the collegial body elected by the majority shareholders may be considered independent if he/she meets the independence criteria set out in the Code.

-member of the collegial body can be considered to be independent are the following:
+relationship and circumstances rather than their form.
+The key criteria for identifying whether a member of the collegial body can be considered to be independent are the following: